jfhbrook/tfmod/README.md

     - git push origin main --tags
   - if package not on registry api (and not private)
     - open page for publishing
+- [ ] unwise/update bug involving malformed directory
+  - I somehow to got things in a state where tfmod was empty except for state files
+  - that predictably broke a ton of stuff
+- [ ] update does not error when I expect it to
+  - I think this is because of how subshells work
 - [ ] tests
   - do after publish is working, since that's the main functionality and the APIs should have solidified by then